Contact Details: 021 084 96278 | hello@mmcr.co.nz

 Scheduling the Session

-MMCR will work with all parties to find a mutually convenient date, time, and location.
-Sessions can be held at a neutral venue in Marlborough or conducted via secure video conferencing.
+MMCR will work with all parties to find a mutually convenient date and time.
+For clients in Marlborough, sessions can be held at a neutral local venue.
+We also offer mediation throughout New Zealand via secure video conferencing.

 The Mediation Session(s)